inaimathi/langnostic/drafts/house-performance.md

 ~/quicklisp/local-projects/house $
 ```

 Well... fuck.

 Ok; so I'm guessing `trivial-timeout` introduces a bunch of overhead into the equation, which cancels out any gains we get from using the faster data-structure.
-The macro-expander tells me that in `sbcl`, it basically just expands out to an `sb-ext:with-timeout` call.
+The macro-expander tells me that in `sbcl`, it basically just expands out to an `sb-ext:with-timeout` call along with some surrounding cruft.

 ```lisp
 (LET ((#:|seconds-800| 0.01))